Senior Citizen Chokes Out Young Man During Vikings Vs. Packers Game [Video]

 As was to be expected given the competitive nature of Minnesota and Green Bay’s NFC North rivalry, tempers flared among pockets of fans spread about US Bank Stadium on Sunday night, November 25.
-With both the underachieving Vikings’ and the middling Packers’ playoff ambitions on the line, there was sure to be confrontation between fans during the Week 12 match-up and sure enough, there was.
+With both the underachieving Vikings’ and the middling Packers’ playoff ambitions on the line, there was sure to be confrontation between fans during the Week 12 match-up, and sure enough, there was.
 One particular dust-up even saw a cross-generational dispute end with the less experienced of the two locked up in the grasp of his elder.

 In a video that has gone viral since being published by Barstool Sports, a grey-haired man who appears to be aged within the range of senior citizenship is seen arguing with some guy who can surely be his grandson.
 Judging by the reaction of some of those who witnessed as the 20-something-year-old was basically assaulted, however, it becomes clear in the recording that the two had legitimately become embroiled in a physical altercation of the old man’s making.

-The clip starts out with the flannel wearing senior crowding over the Packers fan, who is seen wearing an Aaron Rodgers jersey amidst a sea of Vikings purple.
+The clip starts out with the flannel-wearing senior crowding over the Packers fan, who is seen wearing an Aaron Rodgers jersey amidst a sea of Vikings purple.
 “You’re taking away from me.
 You can yell and scream all you want, but don’t do that ‘Yey,'” the footage, which was later shared by the NY Daily News, captures him saying as he scolds his counterpart.
 The young man then seemingly spites the aggressor by again hollering the sound he was warned not to make.
 It was at that point that the elder gentleman wraps him up in a choke-hold and violently yanks him out of his seat.

 No midwestern values in this rivalry! pic.twitter.com/IYUNrVqDuX